All information on this page is current as of NOVEMBER 17, 2020. As changes occur, this page will be updated to reflect the latest information.

 23. Informational reminder signs regarding our policies will be posted throughout the property.

-24. A donation station will be available to receive tithes and offerings.
+24. Touch free donation stations have been mounted in the read foyer of the sanctuary (center aisle) to receive tithes and offerings, and at the sanctuary exit door leading to the outer courtyard.
 (We will not pass collection plates.)
 In addition, people are encouraged to give online.
 If you would like to give online, follow this link.

 25. We hope to have indoor services translated into Spanish, however, at this time it is yet to be determined if we will have the personnel to do so.
 When we are able, translation devices will be handed out, but people are to bring their own ear buds/headphones with 1/8-inch jack.
 Attendees who use translation devices (transmitters) should leave them on their seats at the end of service.
 After service, an appointed volunteer will collect and sanitize the devices.

 26. Those serving on the worship team are to wear masks and maintain 6’ distancing from those not of their household.
 If vocalists can maintain 12’ distancing from others on the platform and the congregation, they do not have to wear masks during worship segments of the service.
 All others in attendance do.